 By the end of this course you should be able to...

 - Play technical work at an increasingly high standard

 - Use vibrato appropriately to control and vary your tone quality

 - Play with sensitivity to musical style in a range of cello repertoire

 - Improve your tone production and use of dynamics

-- Be able to play in left hand positions up to 6th, and in thumb position
+- Be able to play in higher left hand positions, including thumb position

 - Play solo and in ensemble with more confidence.